accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 #### [Criterion 3.8](#crit-3-8) [A] For each pre-recorded synchronised [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised) with [synchronised captions](glossaire.md#synchronised-captions-media-object), are these relevant? {id="crit-3-8}

 **[Test 3.8.1](#test-3-8-1):** For each pre-recorded time-synchronised media item with synchronised captions, do the subtitles meet these conditions? {id="test-3-8-1"}
-- Subtitles are relevant;
+- Captions are relevant;
-- The subtitles are correctly synchronised.
+- Captions are correctly synchronised.

 ##### Evaluation methodology {class="disclosure methodo"}